Motion Setup Functions

 $targetMode The target mode to set.

-IMPORTANT: The SetupTaskTargetMode() function does not apply to asynchronous motion, which includes the MoveAbsolute() and MoveIncremental() functions.
+IMPORTANT: The SetupTaskTargetMode() function does not apply to the MoveAbsolute(), MoveIncremental(), and MoveFreerun() functions.

 Distance Units

-• Primary units are the positional units configured for each axis in Machine Setup.
+Primary units are the positional units configured for each axis in Machine Setup.
+When in this mode, the controller uses the CountsPerUnit Parameter to define the number of encoder counts for each distance unit.
 Common primary units are millimeters, micrometers, or degrees.
 The name of the unit for each axis is stored in the UnitsName Parameter.

-You can use the function that follows to set the units to either primary or secondary on a given task.
+Use the function and enum that follow to set the distance units on a given task.

 function SetupTaskDistanceUnits($distanceUnits as DistanceUnits)